Minimuino/thumbstick-deadzones/README.md

 **!!!
 Article under construction !!!**

-First I will explain how to interpret the graphs.
-We will be working with two types of graphs, both of them represent all possible values of some thumbstick input.
+Now I will discuss deadzone types.
+For each type, a graph and some python-ish pseudocode will be provided.
+First of all I will explain how to interpret the graphs.
+We will be working with two types of graphs, both of them represent all possible values of some thumbstick input (with an arbitrary sampling rate):

+- Grayscale: normalized magnitude of input vector.
+- RGB: normalized axis value of input vector.

 Each pixel on the image corresponds to a single position of the stick.

-- Grayscale: normalized magnitude of input vector (black = 0; white = 1).
-	Variables: thumbstick raw input (x): pixel x coord thumbstick raw input (y): pixel y coord thumbstick processed input (vector magnitude): gray value
+If we don't apply a deadzone, our raw input graphs will look like this:

 ---